 Formal - You may choose a full-length gown or a festive and special occasion cocktail dress with formal cut, hemline, and embellishment.

-Semi-Formal – A cocktail dress, or longer formal gown.
-After all, as the mother of the wedding, you’re entitled to dress up more than most!
+Semi-Formal - A cocktail dress, or long formal gown.
+After all, as the mother of the wedding, you're entitled to dress up more than most!

-Casual – An more casual cocktail-length dress, in a chiffon or silk fabric, a maxi dress, pantsuit, or lace sheath dress.
+Casual - A more casual cocktail-length dress, in a chiffon or silk fabric, a maxi dress, pantsuit, or lace sheath dress.

 Daytime - Shorter gown, a skirt and dressy top, a floral print mother of the bride dress, lace or chiffon dress, or a sheath dress with a jacket.

-Rustic – Lace and floral dresses or midi length dresses with beading can look great in a rustic setting.
+Rustic - Lace and floral dresses or midi length dresses with beading can look great in a rustic setting.
 I also like jacket and dress combinations for rustic weddings.
 See our picks for Mother-of-the-Bride Dresses for a Rustic Wedding.

-Beach – Beach weddings are often breezy but also sometimes hot!
+Beach - Beach weddings are often breezy but also sometimes hot!
 Choosing a fabric that stands up to beach climates is important.
-Chosing a chiffon maxi dress, pant suit, short lace or even cotton or silk cocktail dress for a beachside or coastal wedding.
+Choosing a chiffon maxi dress, pantsuit, short lace or even cotton or silk cocktail dress for a beachside or coastal wedding.
 See our picks for Mother-of-the-Bride Dresses for a Beach Wedding.

 Should the Mother of the Bride Coordinate with the Bridesmaids?

 The Mother of the Bride dresses usually shouldn't exactly match the bridesmaids' dresses, unless the couple wants that level of coordination.
 However, I personally like the look of when the mothers select a dress in a color a few shades up or down from the bridesmaid dresses (i.e., Dusty pink with blush, or navy with light blue), sort of playing on the idea of ombre shades and mix and match bridesmaid dresses.
 However, many prefer, that mothers choose a complimentary - but totally different -color than the bridesmaids.
 It's all a matter of personal preference!